rhit-neuro/parallel-neuro-simulation/README.md

 ```

 #### CMAKE_BUILD_TYPE
-This is a CMake default variable.
+This is a CMake built-in variable.
 The values we use in this project are `Debug` and `Release`
 This value also affects CMake built-in variables with the suffix convention, such as `CMAKE_CXX_FLAGS_DEBUG`
 (appended after `CMAKE_CXX_FLAGS` if the build type is `Debug`).
 Other than affecting CMake variable usage,
 when built with the `Debug` build type, we will use dynamic linking, disable optimization and use `-g` option (which